Cashed-up Chinese aircraft lessors spread their wings

 The world’s second-largest economy will need 5,260 new aircraft worth $670 billion through 2031, according to Boeing Co.
 About half of these new planes would be owned by leasing firms, adding about $100 billion to the market size which is expected to rise to $268 billion in the next two decades.

-China is a major purchaser from both Airbus EAD.PA and Boeing (BA.N), often in batches of 100 or more aircraft to coincide with state visits in the spirit of balancing U.S. and European supplies.
+China is a major purchaser from both Airbus and Boeing, often in batches of 100 or more aircraft to coincide with state visits in the spirit of balancing U.S. and European supplies.

 But government-coordinated purchases have failed to keep pace with demand, leaving a gap in the market for lessors armed with speculative orders.